![]() |

 During the Devotion of the Forty Hours all sacred pictures and statues on or in the vicinity of the altar of Exposition must be removed if possible or be at least covered with a white veil; but statues of angels for decorative purposes are not included.

-Lastly, we laud this venerable custom and thank so many generous priests for helping to keep this tradition alive.
-It is one custom that children will take with them in their memory for the rest of their lives.
+Lastly, we laud this venerable custom and thank so many generous priests for helping to keep this transcending ritual alive.
+It is one tradition that children will take with them in their memory for the rest of their lives.
 It helps to enliven the Faith and guide our hearts to be expectant for Christ when He reveals Himself on Easter Sunday.

 To order veils for your parish, Beau Veste makes them, available HERE.